Linden Observatory Complex: European astronomy in NSW

 In 1858 under the supervision of the Colonial Astronomer of NSW, Rev. William Scot, the construction of the Sydney Observatory at the Rocks was commenced, It was completed in 1859 although the first observations were recorded in 1858.
 The observatory included a central time-ball tower, a dome to accommodate an equatorial telescope and a transit room for meridian instruments.
 This was the first government funded observatory established in Australia with others established in Melbourne, Adelaide, and Perth by the close of the 19th century.
 Like the Parramatta observatory site the Sydney Observatory is listed on the NSW State Heritage Register to commemorate its heritage values.

 During the second half of the 19th century the nation's first astronomical groups and societies were established and a strong community of amateur astronomers and telescope makers emerged.
 The amateur practitioners funded their own facilities and made an enormous contribution to astronomy in Australia.
 John Tebutt was one of the most significant of these amateur astronomers.
-Inspired to pursue astronomy by his observation of the spectacular Donati's comet in 1858, Tebutt became internationally acclaimed in 1861 when he became the first person in the world to discover the "Great Comet".
+Inspired to pursue astronomy by his observation of the spectacular Donati's comet in 1858, Tebutt became internationally acclaimed in 1861 when he became the first person to discover the "Great Comet".
 Tebutt established an observatory at Windsor in 1864 and continued to make important observations in the southern skies "including lunar occultation of stars, eclipses and shadow transits of the satellites of Jupiter, the position of minor planets and double and variable stars".
 Once again this pioneering observatory, "Peninsular House" is listed on the State Heritage Register.

 Ken Beames who designed and constructed the Observatory complex at Linden was part of this strong tradition of amateur astronomy of the late 19th and early 20th century.
 As historian of astronomy in Australia Wayne Orchiston points out the amateur cohort of astronomers fall into 3 categories:"apprentices, journeymen and masters.
 Apprentices are just beginning their astronomical careers, while masters are those acknowledged experts who are able to communicate effectively with professional astronomers in their own chosen fields of expertise.
 Kenneth Beams was very definitely a master".